donxw/TTGO_WeatherUsingArduinoJSON6/README.md

 {"coord":{"lon":-122.09,"lat":37.67},"weather":[{"id":800,"main":"Clear","description":"clear sky","icon":"01d"}],"base":"stations","main":{"temp":61.5,"feels_like":60.67,"temp_min":57,"temp_max":66.2,"pressure":1020,"humidity":93},"visibility":11265,"wind":{"speed":6.93,"deg":270},"clouds":{"all":1},"dt":1579996765,"sys":{"type":1,"id":4322,"country":"US","sunrise":1579965455,"sunset":1580001801},"timezone":-28800,"id":0,"name":"Hayward","cod":200}
 ```
 Using a browser is straight forward, but there are two hurdles to use an arduino
-1) how to send the url and
+1) Sending the api url string to the website
-2) how to parse the JSON data that is returned
+2) Parsing the JSON data that is returned

 **Sending an HTTP request (send the url) from Arduino**